remmelz/terraform-ansible-centos8-podman/README.md

       nginx_origin_domain: "http://cockpit.home.lab"

 When the Ansible playbook has finished a nginx.conf file is generated in the root of the Git repo.
+You can copy the configuration file to the location of the Nginx configs.

+    cp ./nginx.conf /etc/nginx/conf.d/cockpit.conf
+    systemctl restart nginx

 License
 -------